 The planet swallowed her ship.
 She landed in a subterranean organ like a lung.
 Then she felt strange forces as the planet accelerated to many times light-speed.

-By the slime’s glow, Akayama examined the Zephyr’s control-panel.
-She unscrewed its exterior casing to access circuitry underneath.
-For twelve years (she estimated) she had repaired everything which required only tools less basic than a soldering gun.
-The only unbroken monitor functioned flickeringly.
+By the slime’s glow, Akayama unscrewed the Zephyr’s control-panel to access circuitry underneath.
+For twelve years (she estimated) she had repaired everything which required only tools as basic as a soldering-gun.
+The only uncracked monitor functioned flickeringly.
 The life-support worked, but she wouldn’t let her Hurricane Planet know that.
 She could even use the nuclear reactors to synthesize chemicals from subatomic particles.

 Now she twisted wires together and screwed the casing back onto the control-panel.
 She turned the key in the ignition.
 The life-support pumped oxygen into the torn cockpit.
 So far so good.
 Akayama addressed the Zephyr: “Can you hear me?”